 Measurement and Metrics

-- •Pattern: Define success through both operational metrics (throughput, latency, escalation rate) and compliance metrics (policy coverage, auditability, failure rates, time-to-detect policy drift).
+- Pattern: Define success through both operational metrics and compliance metrics, including policy coverage, auditability, and time-to-detect drift.

 Future Roadmap and Trends

-- •Pattern: Evolve toward more capable agentic workflows that incorporate learning from regulatory feedback while preserving strict safety and audit constraints.
-Extend coverage to trade finance, counterparty risk, and customs analytics.
+- Pattern: Evolve toward more capable agentic workflows that learn from regulatory feedback while preserving safety and audit constraints.
+Extend to trade finance and customs analytics.

-- •Considerations: Maintain portability across cloud providers and on-premises environments, with data sovereignty considerations preserved by design.
-Ensure supply chain integrity for all AI and policy components.
+- Considerations: Preserve portability across cloud and on-prem, with data sovereignty preserved by design.
+Ensure supply chain integrity for AI and policy components.